Alzheimer’s and Fear of Being Alone: 5 Ways for Caregivers to Cope

 And when they can’t see or touch you, they can get scared and anxious.

-Even if you’ve never done anything that would make them think you’d abandon them, they may become paranoid that you’ll leave and never come back.
+Even if you’ve never done anything to make them think you’d abandon them, they may become paranoid that you’ll leave and never come back.

 The fear isn’t caused by anything you’ve done.
 It’s yet another challenge of living with dementia.